DanielCondeTorres/Coarse-Grain-Tutorial/README.md

 ```
 python number_of_waters.py -f complete_system.pdb
 ```
-We add the protein, the correc number of waters and the protein itp file
+We add the protein, the correct number of waters and the protein itp file

 you can also use this comand line